andreipfeiffer/workshop-react-native-custom-modules/README.md

 ## Prerequisites

-This is an advanced workshop, that requires prior experience using React Native.
+This is an advanced workshop, that requires prior experience using React Native, as we won't cover the basics of React or React Native.

 The following tools are required to follow this workshop:

 1. react-native-cli + watchman (follow [Getting Started](https://facebook.github.io/react-native/docs/getting-started) with __React Native CLI Quickstart__, NOT the Expo Guide)
-2. Android Studio 3+ and an AVD with API level 26+
+2. Android Studio `3+` and an AVD with API level `26+`
 3. for Apple users, Xcode `10.x`

 ## Setup